What Animals Are Native To America

 Iconic Native Mammals

 The pronghorn (Antilocapra americana) is another remarkable native mammal, known for its incredible speed and endurance.
-Often mistaken for an antelope, the pronghorn is actually the only surviving member of an ancient family of mammals that once thrived in North America.
+Worth adding: often mistaken for an antelope, the pronghorn is actually the only surviving member of an ancient family of mammals that once thrived in North America.
 These animals are adapted to life on the open plains, where they can reach speeds of up to 55 miles per hour to escape predators.

 Native Birds of Prey

 Birds of prey hold a special place in the American landscape, embodying power, grace, and freedom.
 The bald eagle (Haliaeetus leucocephalus) is perhaps the most iconic of these birds, serving as the national symbol of the United States.
 Bald eagles were once threatened with extinction due to habitat loss and the widespread use of pesticides like DDT.
-However, thanks to concerted conservation efforts, bald eagle populations have rebounded dramatically, and they can now be seen soaring over skies across much of the country.
+That said, thanks to concerted conservation efforts, bald eagle populations have rebounded dramatically, and they can now be seen soaring over skies across much of the country.

 Another impressive bird of prey is the peregrine falcon (Falco peregrinus), known for its incredible speed and hunting prowess.
 Peregrine falcons are capable of diving at speeds of over 200 miles per hour, making them the fastest animals on Earth.
 Like bald eagles, peregrine falcons were also threatened by DDT, but they have made a remarkable recovery and can now be found nesting on skyscrapers and bridges in urban areas, as well as on cliffs and mountains in more remote regions.